dormfood/MojitoQuickStartGuide/guides/03_mojits.md

 Mojits are built using a variant of the MVC pattern.
-The controller forms the core functionality of the mojit, reacting to stimuli from the view and possibly from outside of the mojit.
+The controller forms the core functionality of the mojit, reacting to stimuli from the view and potentially from outside of the mojit.
 The model centralizes the representation and management of the mojit’s data.
 The view provides for presentation and user interaction.